iu2019/sprint_10/README.md

 - Any number of spaces and just one dash are allowed between groups, but not inside the groups, none of those are obligatory
 - Brackets are accepted (optional) around the area code
-- Number can start with +7 or 8 - style country code, but can't omit it
+- Number can start with either +7 or 8 - style country code, but can't omit it

 ## Web site
 ```